hitblast/hitblast.github.io/content/blogs/shifting-blogs/index.md

 +++
-title = "Shifting Blogs: Dev.to -> My Personal Blog"
-date = 2025-05-17
+title = "Shifting from dev.to to my personal blog" date = 2025-05-17
 description = "A brief look at why I made this website, my take on blogging as a method of journaling, the technical parts and some story to back it up." authors = ["hitblast"]